 The D-Day beaches in Normandy are now a popular tourist destination.
 Visitors can admire the remains of bunkers and fortifications built by the Germans during the Second World War.
 The D-Day beaches are also an ideal place to relax and enjoy the natural beauty of the Normandy coast.

-Arromanches-les-Bains is a French commune located in the Calvados department, in Normandy.
-The commune is located about 10 kilometres northwest of Caen and about 180 kilometres northwest of Paris.
-Arromanches-les-Bains is best known as one of the sites of the Normandy landings during the Second World War.
+Arromanches-les-Bains is a commune in the French department of Calvados, in Normandy.
+The commune is located around 10 kilometres north-west of Caen and around 180 kilometres north-west of Paris.
+Arromanches-les-Bains is best known for being one of the sites of the Normandy landings during the Second World War.

-On 6 June 1944, Arromanches was the landing place for Allied troops on the beach called Gold Beach.
+On 6 June 1944, Arromanches was the landing place for Allied troops on the beach known as Gold Beach.
 It was here that the Allies built an artificial harbour to land the troops and equipment needed to liberate Europe.
-Today, the remains of this artificial harbour can still be seen and it has become a symbol of freedom regained.
+Today, you can still see the remains of this artificial harbour, which has become a symbol of freedom regained.

-Colleville-sur-Mer is a French commune in the Calvados department in Normandy.
-The commune is located about 10 kilometres northwest of Caen and about 180 kilometres northwest of Paris.
-Colleville-sur-Mer is best known as the burial place of the famous American soldier Theodore Roosevelt Jr. United States.
+Colleville-sur-Mer is a commune in the French department of Calvados, in Normandy.
+The commune is located around 10 kilometres north-west of Caen and around 180 kilometres north-west of Paris.
+Colleville-sur-Mer is best known as the burial place of the famous American soldier Theodore Roosevelt Jr, son of the 26th President of the United States.
+United States.

-Theodore Roosevelt Jr. was killed on 6 June 1944 during the Normandy invasion.
-He was buried at Colleville-sur-Mer American Cemetery, where 9,387 other American soldiers killed during the Second World War are buried.
-The Colleville-sur-Mer American Cemetery is a very important place of remembrance for the United States and a symbol of the friendship between the two countries.
+Theodore Roosevelt Jr. was killed on 6 June 1944, during the Normandy landings.
+He was buried at Colleville-sur-Mer American Cemetery, where 9,387 other American soldiers killed during the Second World War are also buried.
+The Colleville-sur-Mer American cemetery is a very important place of remembrance for the United States and a symbol of the friendship between the two countries.

 Discovering the D-Day landing beaches in Normandy is a unique experience.
-These places are full of history and meaning, and they offer a beautiful view of the sea.
-If you are looking for a holiday destination interesting and rewarding, this is the place for you.
+These places are steeped in history and significance, and offer a beautiful view of the sea.
+If you're looking for an interesting and rewarding holiday destination, this is the place for you.